canonical/global-nav/README.md

 ## Usage

-Simply use bower to install this component and then link the CSS and the JS files into the header of your site.
+Simply use bower to install this component and then link the CSS and the JS files into the head of your site.

 1. Installing via bower
 ```bash